-Pursuant to Texas Property Code 51.002, due to county clerk office closures caused by inclement weather, foreclosure postings may be filed or posted up to 48 hours after offices reopen for business.
+Pursuant to Texas Property Code 51.002, in the event of County Clerk office closures caused by inclement weather, foreclosure postings may be filed or posted up to 48 hours after offices reopen for business.
 Postings submitted by email will be processed in the order they are received and within 48 hours of offices reopening.

 To determine if a substitute trustee has been assigned, you can research Denton County’s real property records for free.
 On this site you can enter a name to see what documents have been recorded in the property records.
 The legal description or owner’s name is required to search.